AdobeDocs/campaign-web.en/help/v8/workflows/activities/channels.md

     ![](../assets/delivery-activity-in-wf.png)

     You can select another template from the channel activity configuration left pane.
 If the previously selected audience is not compatible with the channel, then you cannot select a template.
 To solve this, update the **Build audience** activity to select an audience with the correct target mapping.
-Learn more about target mappings in [Adobe Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/audience/add-profiles/target-mappings.html){target="_blank"}.
+Learn more about target mappings in [Adobe Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/audience/add-profiles/target-mappings.html){target="_blank"}.

 1. Click **Create delivery**.
 Define your message settings and content the same way you create a standalone delivery.
 You can also schedule and simulate the content.
 [Learn more](../../msg/gs-messages.md).